alibaba/EasyTransfer/README.md

 # Quick Start
-Now let's show how to use 30 lines to build bert-based text classification.
+Now let's show how to use just 30 lines of code to build a text classification model based on BERT.

 ```python
 from easytransfer import base_model, layers, model_zoo, preprocessors